GoogleChrome/web.dev/content/path/fast/reduce-javascript-payloads-with-code-splitting/codelab-code-splitting.md

 <img class="screenshot" src="./codelab-code-splitting-4.png" alt="Network panel showing 15.2kb JavaScript bundle.">

-For thie application, the bundle size was reduced by over 4X with very little work, but there's still more room for improvement.
+For this application, the bundle size was reduced by over 4X with very little work, but there's still more room for improvement.

 ### Code splitting